 Limewash is a hot topic right now.
 It is also known as whitewash, lime paint, or whiting.
-It’s made by mixing slaked lime in water.
-We love it as an alternative to paint that is natural, mineral based, and non toxic.
-Let’s get into how to use it and what sort of finishes are possible.
+To make a true limewash, you mix slaked lime in water.
+We love it as an alternative to paint because it is natural, mineral based, and non toxic.
+Let’s get into how and where to use it and what sort of finishes are possible.

-You can paint most porous surfaces with a limewash.
-That means things like brick, plaster, stucco, stone, and rough cut wood can be limewashed, with the right materials and technique.
+You can pain most porous surfaces with a limewash.
+That means things like unsealed brick, plaster, stucco, stone, and rough cut wood can be limewashed, using the right materials and technique.

 Traditionally, people used limewash as a protective and decorative coating because it is fire retardant, antiseptic, antifungal, odorless and doesn’t cause allergies.
 Unlike latex paints, moisture can pass through a limewashed wall, allowing trapped water vapor to escape.
 This is good for the longevity of brick and wood buildings.
 Limewash was historically used to cool buildings by painting it on roofs, since its natural un-pigmented color is a bright, reflective white.
 It is also known to repel mosquitoes and protect tree trunks from insects.